RedOgreJelly/redogrejelly.github.io/_posts/2025-01-23-characters.md

 ### Concentrate
 When you are injured or distracted while aiming, heeding, casting a spell, concentrating on a spell, or simmialrlly concentrating intently on something, make a Focus(concentrate) check.
-If the check contents are _something your've concentrating on_, the check fails and you lose concentration on that spell.
+If the check contents are _something your're concentrating on_, the check fails and you lose concentration on that spell.

 ### Beseech
 When you ask your deity, patron, other master for assistance, make a Focus(beseech) check.